stat400-csu/project-3/README.md

 They are there for your viewing.
 The rest of the code in the paper relies on these 3 csv files that are read in.
 This prevents running and knitting from taking too long.

+Data simulation was done in four files:

+- MLE.Rmd simulates and saves the MLE data
+- RandomForest.Rmd simulates and saves the random forest data
+- Ridge_mc_testingdata.Rmd simulates and saves the ridge regression data
+- resimulate_extra_metrics.Rmd adds additional evaluation metrics (RMSE and MAE) to all three models

+These files do not need to be run to run the paper or presentation because their results are saved to csvs but they remain in the project for reproducibility reasons.

+The presentation shown in class and submitted on Canvas is Estimating Truth by Repitition_copy.qmd.

 ## Model Simulation:
 Predictors: